yuezhongwu/yuezhongwu.github.io/_pages/about.md

   - /about.html
 ---

-<font size=2>I am currently a Assistant Professor at College of Computer and Data Science at Fuzhou University.
+I am currently a Assistant Professor at College of Computer and Data Science at Fuzhou University.
 I obtained my Ph.D. degree from the School of Computer Science and Engineering, the University of New South Wales (UNSW), supervised by [Prof. Wen Hu](https://github.com/wenh77/Website/wiki) and [Prof. Mahbub Hassan](https://cgi.cse.unsw.edu.au/~mahbub/).
 I received my M.S. degree (Computer Science and Technology) from the School of Computer Science and Technology at University of Science and Technology of China (USTC) in 2016.
 I received my B.E. degree （Software Engineering） from School of Information Science and Technology from Southwest Jiaotong University (SWJTU) in 2013.
-I am a IEEE Member.</font>
+I am a IEEE Member.

 <div style="display: flex; justify-content: space-between;">